MaximeVerdy/Express_React_SSR/README.md

-explanations on how it works in the comments //
+see the comments // for explanations on how it works

 # Next.js vs Express.js